mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-the-buddha/discussion-of-the-designations-of-the-buddha/whether-the-buddha-is-suitably-called-an-ascetic-following-his-awakening.md

 Perhaps "tapas" carries the same ambiguities in Pāḷi which I observe "asceticism" (and cognates) does in English.
 For instance, it seems asceticism might refer to active bodily torment, or else to certain practices of self-restraint.

+Merriam Webster, concerning "ascetic": "practicing strict self-denial as a measure of personal and especially spiritual discipline"

+Insofar as "ascetic" refers to mere self-denial, which is just self and sense restraint, then one might be inclined to affirm the Buddha was an ascetic.

 -->